Report Detailing Harassment At NPR Cites 'High Level Of Distrust' Of Management

 Colleagues said Oreskes used meals and drinks — ostensibly to discuss career advancement — as opportunities to engage in questionable conduct.

 Oreskes would be repeatedly admonished for his conduct and also over his expenses, by Hart, Mayor, Chief Financial Officer Debbie Cowan and ultimately Mohn himself.
-Oreskes has since reimbursed NPR for $1,800 in invalid expenses, an amount which seems modest in comparison to the amount of social entertaining he is said to have done.
+Oreskes has since reimbursed NPR for $1,800 in invalid expenses, an amount that seems modest in comparison with the amount of social entertaining he is said to have done.

 Inside NPR's newsroom in 2015 and 2016, rumors were swirling and more experienced female news staffers were warning younger journalists not to be alone with their top news executive.
-By fall 2016, editors were warning HR staffers and their superiors that Oreskes' conduct had an issue, though few had details to offer.
+By fall 2016, editors were warning HR staffers and their superiors that Oreskes' conduct was inappropriate, though few had details to offer.
 At roughly the same time, a woman contacted HR to say that Oreskes had forcibly kissed her in the 1990s while he was Washington bureau chief for The New York Times and she was exploring job opportunities there.

 But these episodes were apparently considered as separately defined transgressions — inappropriate behavior toward subordinates; misuse of company funds on expenses; inappropriate conduct toward young female journalists who did not work for the network.

-In October 2017, a second woman reported that Oreskes kissed her against her will in the 1990s while at the Times.
+In October 2017, a second woman reported that Oreskes had kissed her against her will in the 1990s while at the Times.
 The report suggests that only toward the end did Mohn and NPR's top executives conclude these incidents were part of the same family of misconduct.

 As a public matter, attention swiveled to Oreskes on Oct.
-31, 2017, when The Washington Post revealed the two allegations from his days at The New York Times.
+31, 2017, when The Washington Post revealed the two allegations from his days at the Times.

 Later that afternoon, NPR News reported one of the two HR complaints from an NPR journalist filed in October 2015.
 The same day as the Post's piece, another female NPR journalist notified the network that Oreskes had invited her to a beach cottage to discuss her possible career advancement.
 According to the report, that additional episode triggered the decision by Mohn to ask for Oreskes' resignation.